 I don't object to this, but we should also consider balance.

 Japan has the highest location density in the world, their own religion and a whole game mechanic.
-As a country which was historically considered stronger than Japan(might not exactly be true but perceptions don't come out of nowhere), I see no reason why this would be unbalancing.
+As a country which was historically considered stronger than Japan(might not have been true in retrospect but perceptions don't come out of nowhere), I see no reason why this would be unbalancing.

 Last edited: